 You enter into a franchising agreement as an independent entrepreneur.
 This means that you will have to choose a legal structure for your business, to determine liability and tax matters.
 The most common legal structures are sole proprietor, commercial partnership (vof), and private limited company (bv).

 If you want to set up a business, but you are in two minds about which legal structure to choose, use our Tool for choosing a Dutch legal structure.
 It will guide you through some of the main considerations, such as liability, staff and taxes, and give you advice suited to your needs and wishes.

 Register with the KVK

 You have to register your franchise with the Netherlands Chamber of Commerce (KVK).
-The legal structure you have chosen determines the steps you have to take (there are different forms to fill out for sole proprietors, general partnerships and private limited companies).
+The legal structure you have chosen determines the steps you have to take (there are different forms to fill out for sole proprietors, commercial partnerships and private limited companies).
 When you go in to finalise your registration, don’t forget to bring your franchising contract, plus a copy of the rental or sale agreement for the business premises you will be located in.
 If you were already registered at the KVK before you decided to enter into a franchising agreement, you should change your registration.
 When you register, KVK will pass on your details to the Dutch Tax and Customs Administration.
 Within two weeks you will receive your VAT identification number and VAT number from the Tax and Customs Administration by post.
 You won't need to register with the Tax Administration separately, unless your business structure is a limited company or association.